rishabhj1994/Imagenet-Tensorflow/README.md

 ## Floydhub
 We are using Floydhub for the purpose of training the network.
 To launch a Jupyter notebook , follow the following steps :

+1. floyd init "project--name"
-1. floyd run --mode jupyter --env tensorflow:py2 --data --dataId:mountpath
+2. floyd run --mode jupyter --env tensorflow:py2 --data --dataId:mountpath